-The Northern Early Learning Connection (ELC) grant is designed to ensure that educators who work with children birth to age 8 have access to high quality professional development opportunities.
-According to the Nebraska Early Childhood Record System, there were 2,394 participants who attended more than 300 professional development events in the Northern Region from July 2022 to March 2023.
+The Northern Early Learning Connection (ELC) grant is designed to ensure that educators who work with children birth to age eight have access to high quality professional development opportunities.
+According to the Nebraska Early Childhood Record System, there were 3,425 participants who attended events in the Northern Region from July 2023 to March 2024.
 A majority of these events were offered at no cost to the participants.

-The Northern Region events were attended by participants from 62 counties across the state.
-Our web presence, including the ELC Facebook page and a monthly newsletter, impacts approximately 1,600 early childhood professionals in the Northern region.
+The Northern Region events were attended by participants from 77 counties across the state.

+Our web presence, including the ELC Facebook page and a monthly newsletter, impacts approximately 1,200 early childhood professionals in the Northern region.